victorbak/shapeshifer-wp/readme.md

 Run `npm install` for node dependencies.

 To compile scss run: `npx mix` or `npx mix watch` to watch for changes and compile on the fly.

+You must run docker before running the watch task.